Lucetia/piracy/README.md

 -   [RenameThemSubs](https://github.com/Eshaan7/RenameThemSubs) - Rename subtitles files according to TV show names found in a directory.
 -   [Subscene](https://subscene.com/) - Quality Subtitles for Movies.
 -   [WonderfulSubs](https://www.wonderfulsubs.com/) - The best place on the web for all things Anime!

+### Ripping, Transcoding, Converting, Encoding

+-   [DVD Decrypter](http://dvddecrypter.org.uk/) The original unofficial DVD Decrypter mirror since June 7th, 2005.
+-   [Automatic Ripping Machine](https://b3n.org/automatic-ripping-machine/) - The A.R.M.
+(Automatic Ripping Machine) - detects the insertion of an optical disc, identifies the type of media and autonomously performs the appropriate action
+-   [DVDFab](https://www.dvdfab.cn/) - DVD/Blu-ray ripping tool, alternative use AnyDVD HD.
+-   [ffmpeg](https://ffmpeg.org/) - A complete, cross-platform solution to record, convert and stream audio and video.
+-   [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
+-   [MakeMKV](https://www.makemkv.com/) - MakeMKV is your one-click solution to convert video that you own into free and patents-unencumbered format that can be played everywhere.
+-   [sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator) - Automatically convert video files to a standardized mp4 format with proper metadata tagging to create a beautiful and uniform media library.
+-   [The Encoding Guide](https://encoding-guide.neocities.org/) - An in-depth guide on video encoding.

 ## Sports